Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 He squeezed through the door, and peered at her almost as if he was re-discovering something he’d treasured long, long ago.

-“...Naydi?”
+"...Naydi?"

 She’d been briefed to expect some disorientation, but that still stung a bit.
 Though at the same time, the raw confused *delight* on his face…

-“Bumpkin.
-Come here.”
+"Bumpkin.
+Come here."

 He padded in gently, approached with his nose twitching wildly…

-He wrapped her in a tender hug. *“Naydi.”*
+He wrapped her in a tender hug. *"Naydi."*

-“Well...you’ve had a rough day,” she said with a gentle chitter.
+"Well...you’ve had a rough day," she said with a gentle chitter.

-“You ain’t kiddin’,” he grumbled against her neck.
-“Balls, my head feels so *weird* right now…”
+"You ain’t kiddin’," he grumbled against her neck.
+"Balls, my head feels so *weird* right now…"

-“Painful?”
+"Painful?"

-“Nuh.
-Jus’...’s’like I can remember how I think, but I ain’t thinkin’ that way right now?” he shook his head like a fly had just buzzed into his ear.
-“Or like, like I’m re-rememberin’ everythin’ ‘bout *everythin.’* Gods it’s good to smell you again...”
+"Nuh.
+Jus’...’s’like I can remember how I think, but I ain’t thinkin’ that way right now?" he shook his head like a fly had just buzzed into his ear.
+"Or like, like I’m re-rememberin’ everythin’ ‘bout *everythin.’* Gods it’s good to smell you again..."

 So, he had to remember himself, then.